theupdateframework/taps/metadata-archival-tap.md

 every version of the Snapshot role.
 By updating the Snapshot role to also record the _previous_ Snapshot metadata file, a user can trace back to the very first repository Snapshot from the latest Snapshot.

+Further, in order to successfully verify targets in prior repository states, the Snapshot role must also record the version of the Root role to use to verify its state.

 # Specification